Motorcycle insurance in QLD

 |Damaged or stolen riding apparel|

-What things can affect your motorcycle insurance premium?
+What affects your motorcycle insurance premium?

 Some factors that affect your premium are out of your control, but others can be managed.
 Here are a few points to consider if you want to reduce the price of your insurance:

 - The price of your bike.
 If your bike is newer or more expensive than the average, your premiums will be higher.
+As already stated, cities like Brisbane and the Gold Coast are more prone to theft, which means you might want to consider a cheaper flight.

 - Multi-policy discount.
 Many of the insurance providers offer home and contents insurance, life insurance, car insurance and more.
 If you have more than one policy with the same insurer you can often get discounted premiums.